-- Board will carry out the rating, ranking, and recommendations process.
-HAP Board members are non-conflicted and have knowledge of homelessness and homeless subpopulations in Santa Cruz County. - Board members will review projects with the best interest of homeless persons in mind. - Board members will sign a statement declaring any conflicts of interest and will recuse themselves as needed. - HAP staff will verify that the above threshold requirements are met. - Board members, with staff assistance, will evaluate, score, and rank proposals using a matrix scoring tool. - Final ranking and scoring for projects will be put in writing and provided to the applicants.
-No more than 2 projects will be recommended for the noncompetitive Rapid Rehousing Set Aside, and no more than 2 projects will be recommended for the Regional Competition. - H4H staff will submit the HAP Board recommendations and required documentation to the State Dept. of HCD.
+- H4H Policy Board will approve the CoC recommendation for submission to the State Dept. of HCD. - An ESG review panel of Board members may be formed to rate, rank, and develop initial recommendations. - Board members will review projects with the best interest of homeless persons in mind. - Board members will sign a statement declaring any conflicts of interest and will recuse themselves as needed. - H4H staff will verify that the above threshold requirements are met. - ESG review panel members, with staff assistance, will evaluate and rank proposals using a matrix scoring tool. - Final ranking and scoring for projects will be put in writing and provided to the applicants.
+No more than 2 projects will be recommended for the noncompetitive Rapid Rehousing Set Aside, and no more than 2 projects will be recommended for the Regional Competition. - H4H staff will submit the H4H Policy Board recommendations to the State Dept. of HCD.

-Thank you, and if you have questions regarding the local HAP process or need technical assistance, please contact Housing For Health (H4H) Division staff at housingforhealth@santacruzcounty.us or our consultant at tonygardnerconsulting@yahoo.com.
+Thank you, and if you have questions regarding the local H4H process or need technical assistance, please contact Housing For Health (H4H) Division staff at housingforhealth@santacruzcounty.us or our consultant at tonygardnerconsulting@yahoo.com.